On a cold and snowy New Year’s Eve in 1843, Amasa Sprague finished a large family dinner in his Cranston, R.I., mansion and took a walk.

 Not So Sure

 After the trial it was discovered that William had hidden Nicholas’ gun under the attic floorboards.
 William feared the gun would throw suspicion on Nicholas.
-He didn't realizing suspicion would arise from its absence.
+He didn't realizing suspicion would arise from its disappearance.

-Nicholas went to trial later.
+As for the third brother, Nicholas, he went to trial later.
 He had an alibi, and the witnesses who convicted his brother were suddenly not so sure of their memories.
 His trial ended in a hung jury.
 His gun turned up just before his second trial, which also ended in a hung jury.

 Many believed the courts had railroaded an innocent man.
 More than a thousand Irish people came from Rhode Island, Connecticut and Massachusetts for his funeral.
 The procession took a detour to pass the Statehouse and the homes of the Yankee elite.